gsferreira/gsferreira.github.com/src/archive/2022/csharp-11-generic-attributes-more-than-syntax-sugar/index.md

 In the short term, developers building code generators will have much to gain from it.
 If you have some advanced use of MVC ServiceFilters, you may also want to take a deeper look into it.

-For the rest of us, I can foresee existing attributes in the framework changing in a couple versions to adopt this more expressive, simple approach.
+For the rest of us, I can foresee existing attributes in the framework changing in a couple of versions to adopt this more expressive, simple approach.
 As an example, we may get an improved ServiceFilterAttribute that supports generics.

-Even then, I'm excited by seeing a long waited feature being released.
+Even then, I'm excited by seeing a long-waited feature being released.

 While we wait, if you have any use case for it, let me know.
 Follow me on [Twitter (@gsferreira)](https://twitter.com/gsferreira), and let's keep in touch.